attack-monkey/Lean-Functional-Typescript/README.md

 Conclusion
 ==========

+- Lean is heavily based on the ML family of languages but is idiomatic to Js / Ts.
 - Lean focusses on data.
 - Data has a particular type, and in order to be passed into a function, the type needs to match the call signature of the function.
-- Data is piped through functions to create complex data transformations.
+- Data is piped through functions to create data transformations.
-- Pure Functions take in data, and return new data without mutating the input or any other variables
+- Pure Functions take in data, and return new data without mutating the input or any other variables.
+- Pattern Matching is used in place of if / else / switch for more powerful and simpler logic handling.

 Prelude API
 ===========